Search for “campaign effectiveness” in Google, and you’ll see that a lot of people are asking what campaign effectiveness means and how to measure it:

 Real-World Example 1

 In this case, we released a guide on Chain-Based Insights, the next step in marketing analytics after Chain-Based Attribution.
-It highlighted use cases beyond simple attribution where people find value in Chain-Based logic, such as likely lost opportunities or measuring the removal effect (calculating the opportunity cost of not doing a campaign).
+It highlighted use cases beyond simple attribution where people find value in Chain-Based logic, such as likely lost opportunities or the removal effect (calculating the opportunity cost of not doing a campaign).

 To determine early campaign performance, we looked at: